What’s Going on in the North Woods

 This newsletter is designed to help keep you current on the issues of the Boundary Waters Canoe Area and Quetico Provincial Park, to give you information on Williams and Hall Outfitters, and to share some of our knowledge and love of the outdoors and the BWCA wilderness around us.
 We hope you enjoy these articles and share them with your friends.

 To normal folk, fall has developed a certain collection of activities and traditions, e.g. going to football games, watching the World Series, enjoying the kids being back in school, fall colors, apple cider, and Halloween.
 Well, in the world of canoe outfitting, autumn is something altogether different.

 A lot More Work for the Old Timers

-First, since all the summer help has headed back to school, it means a whole lot more work for the old timers.
-True, there are less guests, but we get to wash dishes, wait tables, clean canoes and run the towboats.
+First, since all the summer help has headed back to school, it means a whole lot more work for the old-timers.
+True, there are fewer guests, but we get to wash dishes, wait tables, clean canoes and run the towboats.
 This fall, we have been way busy, and that is a great thing for sure, lots of guests, but it does lead to long days.

 Prepping For Spring